bhanusunrise/bhanusunrise/README.md

 - 👀 I’m interested in Learning new things.
 - 🔥  Have prior experiances in Linux, HTML, CSS, Bootstrap, SQL, Java, PHP, Python, C# and GML.
 - 🌱 I’m currently learning C++, Laravel and UX Design Concepts.
-- 💞️ I’m looking to collaborate on different types of Hackathons and other competitions.
+- 💞️ I’m looking for participate on different types of Hackathons and other competitions.
 - 📫 Put a professional message on LinkedIn to make a collaboration.

 <!---